-You don’t need to be a Tommie during the school year to take advantage of our 50% tuition discount this summer.
+You don’t need to be a Tommie to take advantage of our 50% tuition discount this summer.

 Whether you need to catch up on course work, want to get ahead and graduate early, or just like the idea of taking a class or two at St. Thomas, you can earn credit here.
 Registration is easy.

-After we process your enrollment form, you will receive instructions for accessing our online registration system as well as a time-ticket email that lists your first available registration date and time.
+After we process your enrollment form.
+You will receive instructions for accessing our online registration.
+Summer registration begins on March 2.

 Under what circumstances should I complete a paper Change in Registration (add/drop) Form?